Fort Worth Lyft Accident Lawyer

 Product Manufacturers: Did a defective car part or faulty piece of safety equipment contribute to your Lyft accident?
 The company that designed or sold it might be on the hook for your injuries.

 Were you injured in an accident involving a Lyft in Fort Worth?
 Call Stephens Law Firm, PLLC for help with your injury case.

 Probably not.
 Lyft drivers are independent contractors, not employees.
 Lyft and other rideshare companies, like Uber, have worked hard on that.
 Since drivers aren’t employees, that limits Lyft’s liability for an accident.
 You might have a legitimate claim if you are assaulted by your driver or if you can prove that Lyft was negligent in hiring the driver.
 However, your best best for compensation will involve a claim against the driver, a negligent third party, or an insurance company.

 Damages Available to Lyft Accident Victims in Fort Worth

 Whether you were in the back of the Lyft, walking down the street, riding a bike, or inside of another car, the consequences of a Lyft accident can be quite traumatic.
 Physical and emotional injuries can cause an overwhelming amount of pain.
 The financial repercussions can make life really challenging – especially if your injury keeps you out of work.
 The costs of a severe car accident can easily exceed tens, if not hundreds, of thousands of dollars.

-That’s why our Fort Worth Lyft accident lawyers will go above and beyond to secure a monetary award on your behalf.
-We’ll fight to recover all available damages, which could include money for:
+That’s why a Fort Worth Lyft accident lawyer will go above and beyond to secure a monetary award on your behalf.
+Jason Stephens will fight to recover all available damages, which could include money for: